MStarmans91/WORC/README.md

 mounts['test'] = os.path.join(packagedir, 'WORC', 'resources', 'fastr_tests')
 ```

 Note that the Python site package does not work properly in virtual environments.
-You must then manually locate the packagedir.
+You must then manually locate the packagedir, which on Ubuntu is probably located at \usr\local\lib\python2.7\site-packages.

 ### 3rd-party packages used in WORC:

  - FASTR (Workflow design and building)
- - xnat (Collecting data from XNAT)
+ - xnatpy (Collecting data from XNAT)
  - SimpleITK (Image loading and preprocessing)
  - Pyradiomics (Feature extractor)

-Also, the PREDICT(Feature extractor and classifiers) package is used, which currently needs to be installed manually from the PREDICT Github repository.
+Also, the PREDICT(Feature extractor and classification) package is used, which currently needs to be installed manually from the [PREDICT Github repository](https://github.com/Svdvoort/PREDICTFastr).

 See also the [requirements file](requirements.txt).